sengerts/next-tutorial/README.md

 # Next.js Tutorial Project
 This is a simple website built with Next.js using dynamic routing and a remote REST API.

+Note: For now, the blog contents are static and not taken from an external API or database.

 ### Tech

 This project uses a number of open source projects to work properly: